axiomzen/Look-Alike/coffee/util.coffee.md

 ####  Euclidean distance function

-Takes 2 objects, and returns squared Euclidean distance based on the first object attributes e.g. p1 = {a: 1} and p2 = {a: 2, b: 3, c: 5} will ignore extra attributes on p2 and return 1
+Takes 2 objects, and returns Euclidean distance based on the first object attributes e.g. p1 = {a: 1} and p2 = {a: 2, b: 3, c: 5} will ignore extra attributes on p2 and return 1
 All attributes on p1 MUST be present in p2 (otherwise will be inaccurate if ignored) Accepts optional third argument, which is an options hash: